breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 > The biggest wall to become a developer is not in the syllabus or content but in your mind.

-We are about to change the way your learn, they way you approach life, they way you sell yourself (therefore see yourself), we are tearing down old misconceptions about yourself, others and your professional life.
+We are about to change the way you learn, the way you approach life, the way you sell yourself (therefore see yourself), we are tearing down old misconceptions about yourself, others and your professional life.

 ### We are here to tear down the 💻 3 Walls Towards Code